 - 2. Under Audit Workbench Upgrade Configuration on the right, do the following: - a.
-In the Server URL box, type the URL for the installers folder on your Fortify Software Security Center server. - b.
-Click Check Now.
+In the Server URL box, type the URL for the installers folder on your Fortify Software Security Center server (for example, http://my.domain.com:8080/ssc/updatesite/installers).